A delightful Italian Fest with Chef Carlo Molon at Bene, Sheraton!

 After we finished the pasta making demo, we sat down at the tastefully laid table for a pre plated meal and some lovely white wine to go with it.

 For the first course I chose “Insalata d’orzo con pomodori secchi, zucchini saltate, coulis di pepperoni gialli marmellatina di cipolle rosse quenelle di ricotta all’erba cipollina“ which is essentially a barley salad with dried tomatoes, sauteed zucchini, onion jam, pepper coulis, and ricotta cheese with chives.
 This was oh so good, subtle yet fresh flavors along with textures playing in your mouth in every bite.
 The onion jam was greeted with huge appreciation at the table, but I found it a tad too sweet for my palate.

 The next course was“Ravioli di Mozzarella di bufala e salmone fresco con coulis di pomodoriarrostiti e salsa di peperoni gialli” which is buffalo mozzarella cheese ravioli served with roast tomato sauce and yellow sweet pepper cream.
 The ravioli was perfect after all we had made it 😉

 The vegetarian that was served was “Lasagnetta di pasta filo, patate, fagiolini e pesto” which is a lasagna made out of crunchy filo-pastry sheets layered with potatoes, green beans and basil pine nuts pesto.
 For me the flavor combination was just wow but the way they had layered their filo didn’t work.
 Filo, for me, has to be multiple crumbing layers that you can’t put in your mouth without making the plate messy, the touch of butter in every layer, the crisp and crunch in your mouth.
 There was the crisp and crunch but everything else was missing since they were just single sheets with stuffing layered.

-For the non vegetarian course we had “Agnello in crosta di pane alle erbe con patate schiacciate al basilica” which is an oven roasted lamb loin in an herbed bread crust, basil crushed potatoes.
+For the non vegetarian course we had “Agnello in crosta di pane alle erbe con patate schiacciate al basilica” which is an oven roasted lamb lion in an herbed bread crust, basil crushed potatoes.
 The lamb was just a tad over rare and if you like your medium rare you will find this raw.
 The flavors though were outstanding and the basil potatoes a perfect side to the dish.